 - Meeting rooms may not be used for the purpose of religious worship or instruction.

-- Groups are responsible for their own set-up of chairs, tables, and other arrangements, and must return the room to the condition in which it was found.
+- Groups are responsible for their own set-up of chairs, tables, and other arrangements, and must return the room to the condition and room set-up in which it was found.
 Set-up and clean-up must occur within the reserved time for the meeting.
+Trash must be removed.

 - Organizations must adhere to fire safety regulations, including keeping hallways free of meeting-related furniture and other items.

 - Organizations must comply with copyright law in their use of media such as music and video and are responsible for enforcing Motion Picture Association of America (MPAA) admission policies associated with rated films.

 - The library is not responsible for supervising children whose parents are attending a meeting within the library.
 The library’s policy on unattended children states in part that, "Parents are responsible for their children in the library.
 Children under the age of six in the library must be accompanied at all times by a responsible caregiver age 13 or older."